Fer-Matheus/CoMEHT-front/README.md

 ```

 ### Step 4: Access the application
-Open your browser and go to [http://localhost:3000](http://localhost:3000) to access Commitinder.
+Open your browser and go to [http://localhost:3000](http://localhost:3000) to access CoMEHT.

 ## Useful Scripts
 - `yarn dev`: Starts the development server.